Minimax Active Learning: Experiments

 \textbf{Performance measurement.} We evaluate the performance of \ours on the main task at the end of labeling predefined splits of the dataset using the task model $M$.
-In classification we use ResNet18~\cite{resnet} for our $M$ network and measure accuracy whereas, in segmentation, we compute mean IoU on the collected data where $M$ is a dilated residual network (DRN)~\cite{drn}.
-Algorithm \ref{alg:task} shows how we train $M$ by initializing it with the feature extractor module ($F$) learned during \ours's training which results in \ours achieving a higher mean accuracy \textit{only by using the initial labeled pool and the unlabeled data before annotating any new instances}, compared to all the baselines in all the experiments (see Section \ref{sec:classification} and \ref{sec:segmentation}.
-Results for all our experiments, except for \imagenet and \imbalancedcifar, are averaged over $5$ runs. \imagenet and \imbalancedcifar results however, are obtained by averaging over $3$ and $10$ repetitions, respectively.
+In classification we measure the class prediction accuracy using ResNet18~\cite{resnet} as our $M$ network whereas, in segmentation, we compute mean IoU on the collected data where $M$ is a dilated residual network (DRN)~\cite{drn}.
+Algorithm \ref{alg:task} shows how we train $M$ by initializing it with the feature extractor module ($F$) learned during \ours's training which results in \ours achieving a higher mean accuracy \textit{only by using the initial labeled pool and the unlabeled data before annotating any new instances}, compared to all the baselines in all the experiments (see Section \ref{sec:classification} and \ref{sec:segmentation}).
+Results for all our experiments are averaged over $3$ runs.